 Looking for the best budget laptop you can find for home working and photo editing?
 When it comes to choosing a new laptop, the sky's the limit.
-If you're after the best laptop for photo editing there's no shortage of stunning machines that go large on tech and performance.
-Trouble is, they also go large on price as a result, often costing as much as a decent second-hand car.
+If you're after the best photo-editing laptop there's no shortage of stunning machines that go large on tech and performance.
+Trouble is, they also go large on price as a result, often costing as much as a decent used car.

 Fortunately it is possible to bag a capable laptop that's got enough oomph for some serious photo editing, home working, or even light gaming, and all for around the $500-$800 mark.
 At this price point don't expect the latest and greatest Octa-core processors or a large-capacity internal SSD, but you'd be surprised what you can still find.

-As for the rest of the laptop specs, temporary storage, known as RAM, is vital - consider 8GB a minimum.
-Long term storage is likely to come in the form of a conventional hard disk drive - not the fastest technology, but adequate on a budget, and it'll give you a healthy 1TB+ capacity.
-It is possible to get a faster SSD-based storage drive instead, but capacity will be low - usually around 256GB.
+As for the rest of the laptop specs, temporary storage, known as RAM, is vital - consider 8GB at a minimum.
+Long-term storage is likely to come in the form of a conventional hard disk drive - not the fastest technology, but adequate on a budget, and it'll give you a healthy 1TB+ capacity.
+It is possible to get a faster SSD-based storage drive instead, but the capacity will be low - usually around 256GB.

 As for the central processor - the laptop's 'engine' - the minefield of processor model numbers from manufacturers Intel and AMD is all but undecipherable.
 Basically, anything with four cores should see you through reasonably intensive photo editing and work, and the faster the Gigahertz (GHz) rating, the better.

-The ThinkBook 15 is a thin and light laptop just 18.9mm thick and tipping the scales at a very reasonable 1.7kg.
-The external aesthetic is subtle and corporate, making it an ideal machine for use at home or work.
+The ThinkBook 15 Gen 4 is a thin and light laptop just 18.9mm thick and tipping the scales at a very reasonable 1.7kg.
+The external aesthetic may be bland and corporate, but at least that makes it suitable for use at both home and work.

 In an age where physical connection ports are in short supply, Lenovo has given the ThinkBook 15 a refreshing well stocked selection of connections.
-There are three USB 3.1 Gen 1 (including 2 Type-A and 1 Type-C), a super-fast USB 3.1 Gen 2 Type C port, a hidden USB 2.0 port, plus headphone/mic, HDMI and an SD card reader.
+There's a bang-up-to-date Thunderbolt 4 ports, a USB 3.2 Gen 2 Type-C port, 2 USB-A ports, plus headphone/mic, LAN, and HDMI ports, and even a full-size SD card reader.